developersCradle/java-web-dev-soap-rest-api/README.md

 > While debugging a legacy system with a particularly nasty bug.
 There was something interesting happening: during the `JAXB` **marshalling**/**unmarshalling** process, a character was mysteriously changing.
 >
 > That small detail turned out to be the key to diagnosing the entire issue.
-It was a great reminder that in complex systems, subtle transformations—especially in serialization workflows—can have big impacts.<br>
+It was a great reminder that in complex systems, subtle transformations—especially in serialization workflows—can have big impacts.<br><br>
 > ~ *DevelopersCradle*

 This repository is made with [![IntelliJ IDEA](https://img.shields.io/badge/IntelliJIDEA-000000.svg?logo=intellij-idea&logoColor=white)](#) with **Eclipse** hotkeys.
 This is why it will include configuration files which are related to this IDE this approach will be favored for now. ⚙️